7 Ways To Tell The Difference Between Love And Lust

 Wondering where your relationship is headed and what your expectations from your partner are?
 Ask yourself the following questions to figure out which feeling you identify with the most:

 - Why are you interested in the relationship?
-Is it only sexual interest, or do you actually wish to know more about your partner outside of the bedroom?
+Is it only a physical interest or do you actually wish to know more about your partner outside of the bedroom?

 - Are you willing to put in the hard work, have difficult conversations, and explore the painful as well as challenging emotions that love throws along the way?